Mesembryanthemum cordifolium L.fil.

 Mesembryanthemum cordifolium (basionym), Litocarpus cordifolius, Ludolfia cordifolius, Tetracoilanthus cordifolius

-Aptenia cordifolia is a fast-growing, evergreen, mat-forming perennial, growing in flat clumps on the ground from a woody base with four-angled or rounded succulent stems up to 24 inches (60 cm) long.
-The bright green leaves are fleshy, flat, heart to oval shaped and up to 1.2 inches (3 cm) long.
+Mesembryanthemum cordifolium, formerly known as Aptenia cordifolia, is a mat-forming perennial, growing in flat clumps from a woody base.
+The succulent stems are 4-angled or rounded and up to 24 inches (60 cm) long.
+The leaves are fleshy, flat, heart to oval shaped, bright green and up to 1.2 inches (3 cm) long.
 The flowers are bright pink to purplish, appear in the leaf axils and are open during the day.
 The fruits are capsules up to 0.4 inch (1 cm) long with brown tuberose seeds.
 Perhaps the most common plant seen under this name is actually Aptenia 'Red Apple', a hybrid with red flowers and bright green leaves, whose parents are A. cordifolia and Mesembryanthemum haeckelianum (formerly known as Platythyra haeckeliana or Aptenia haeckeliana).

 USDA hardiness zones 8a to 10b: from 10 °F (−12.2 °C) to 40 °F (+4.4 °C).